polterguy/magic.node/README.md

 ### Extending the type system

-The type system is extendible, and you can easily create support for serializing your own types, by using the `Converter.AddConverter` method, that can be found in the `magic.node.extensions.hyperlambda` namespace.
+The type system is extendible, and you can easily create support for serializing your own types, by using the `Converter.AddConverter` method, that can be found in the `magic.node.extensions` namespace.
 Below is an example of how to extend the typing system, to allow for serializing and de-serializing instances of a `Foo` class into Hyperlambda.